swainechen/chenlab-training/websites/gis-aws/content/04-AttachStorage/04-MountVolume.md

 ```

-8.	cd into volume1 directory and check the disk space for confirming the volume mount.
+8.	cd into the volume1 directory and check the disk space for confirming the volume mount.

 ```bash
 cd /mnt/volume1